CerialPvP/NBUltimate/README.md

 4. Reboot the server and let the plugin download all its required libraries.
 ## For developers
 ### Importing NBUltimate to your build tool
-> **WARNING: If you are using a shading plugin, ADD NBULTIMATE TO YOUR SHADING EXCLUSIONS LIST.**
+> **:warning: WARNING: If you are using a shading plugin, ADD NBULTIMATE TO YOUR SHADING EXCLUSIONS LIST.**

 To add NBUltimate in Maven:
 ```xml